riyasaran12/AuthSphere-Client/README.md

 ## 🚧 Status

-This project is under active development.
-Current focus: Identity Provider setup, OAuth 2.0 Authorization Code Flow, OIDC authentication, PKCE, JWT issuance, and integration with the AuthSphere Client.
+This project is under active development, focused on demonstrating OAuth2 login integration against the AuthSphere Identity Provider.